 Solution: Setting up alerts and notifications for contract deadlines is a simple way to stay ahead of critical contract management tasks.
 Knowing exactly when your agreements expire, and having enough time to renegotiate terms within the timeframe allowed, presents an easy way of reducing risk.

-Supporting Document Storage
+Supporting Healthcare Contracts Storage

 Under regulations like Stark Law and the Anti-Kickback Statute, healthcare companies need to track physician contracts and their outside valuation in order to justify fair market compensation rates and fair market lease rates.
 To ensure you’re out in front of this, keeping supporting documents on file that demonstrate fair market rates is critical.

 Risks involved: Having easy access to documents that demonstrate compliance with regulations helps protect your business from potential penalties, so not being able to quickly pull up those documents can create holes in your case.
-Not having the adequate tools and systems in place upfront to keep you organized can lead to fire drills and hours of extra time spent trying to reconcile your files during an audit or compliance exam.
+Not having the adequate CLM features, processes, and systems in place upfront to keep you organized can lead to fire drills and hours of extra time spent trying to reconcile your files during an audit or compliance exam.

-Solution: Companies that use contract management software have a simple, straightforward way of attaching these documents to physician agreements and demonstrating compliance with healthcare laws.
+Solution: Companies that use contract software have a simple, straightforward way of attaching these documents to physician agreements and demonstrating compliance with healthcare laws.

-Once you’ve organized all of your contracts in your contract management repository and set up alerts to stay informed of important deadlines, the next step is to report on your key metrics.
-Working with your risk and compliance department to establish what data to report on and how often to run the reports will improve transparency into your contracts and demonstrate that your healthcare company has systems in place to address industry regulations.
+Once you’ve organized all of your contracts in your healthcare contract management repository and set up alerts to stay informed of important deadlines, the next step is to report on your key metrics.
+Working with your risk and compliance department to establish what data to report on and how often to run the reports will improve transparency in your contracts and demonstrate that your healthcare company has systems in place to address industry regulations.

-Risks involved: Failing to take a proactive approach with reporting can lead to a number of issues with both your internal compliance team and industry regulators.
+Risks involved: Failing to take a proactive approach to reporting can lead to a number of issues with both your internal compliance team and industry regulators.
 Agencies responsible for monitoring compliance with industry laws want to see that you’re taking the appropriate measures to remain compliant, and not having adequate systems and processes in place can create red flags.

 Solution: Contract management software offers customizable reporting options so you can schedule reports that track any number of data points within your contracts.
-This not only shows your internal compliance department and industry regulators that your company knows what’s in your contracts and has a system in place for monitoring them, but having familiarity with the software also makes it easier to create new reports to satisfy specific requests should they come up.
+This not only shows your internal compliance department and industry regulators that your company knows what’s in your contracts and has a system in place for monitoring them, but having familiarity with CLM software also makes it easier to create new reports to satisfy specific requests should they come up.